 BRING BALANCE & EXCITEMENT BACK

-An essential step to path the road to recovery is to commit yourself to learn how to balance work and life.
+An essential step to pave the road to recovery is to commit yourself to balance work and life.
 Learn to manage your time, factoring in leisure hours, and be prepared to reject additional responsibilities that would upset the program.
 Once you have a time management plan implemented bring the excitement back.

 Your brain is designed to be jaded, so neurons get bored easily.
 This is known as the “hedonic treadmill.”
 This tendency makes excitement hard to maintain as you can get bored with things that used to thrill you.